 Based on all this, you need to find the one that fits.
 It really helps make the website more appealing and user-friendly.
 Plus, making sure the colors work with the brand’s style and message can help boost how people feel about the website and keep them coming back.

-Given the wide variety of background colors available in eCommerce website design, it’s hard to say exactly how each one will affect the shopping experience in the long run, but nothing I’ve seen feels way different from what’s commonly used in online stores.
+Given the wide variety of best background colors available in eCommerce website design, it’s hard to say exactly how each one will affect the shopping experience in the long run, but nothing I’ve seen feels way different from what’s commonly used in online stores.
 Still, it’ll be interesting to explore further when more data comes in, and to see how people react in a real, busy shopping environment (and we’ll update this guide if some color trends suddenly break the mold).

 No matter what, I grew quite attached to the classic neutral tones and attention-grabbing pops of color, and by the end of my deep dive into website designs, I felt that this balanced approach to background colors holds up well compared to other current design trends.